 I came across the very first iteration of Clicker 20 years or so ago, back when it was mainly used for children with physical disabilities.
-When I came to work at my current school, I looked into Clicker again and realized it had really advanced since I’d first used it.
-I went to one of Crick’s free breakfast seminars to find out more about the latest version, Clicker 7, and saw that it was not just for special education students anymore, but something that could be rolled out as part of our day-to-day classroom practice for supporting writing.
+When I came to work at my current school, I looked into Clicker again and realised it had really advanced since I’d first used it.
+I went to one of Crick’s free breakfast seminars to find out more about the latest version, Clicker 7, and saw that it was not just for ASN pupils anymore, but something that could be rolled out as part of our day-to-day classroom practice for supporting writing.

-We’re using Clicker throughout the school – the Pre-K to 2nd grade students are focusing on sentence building and taking those first steps towards independent writing, and further up in the school it’s used for word processing with tailored curriculum support.
+We’re using Clicker right across the school – the Infants are focussing on sentence building and taking those first steps towards independent writing, and further up the school it’s used for word processing with tailored curriculum support.

-I’ve just finished a very successful 6-week block of working with a small intervention group made up of Kindergarten and 1st grade students.
+I’ve just finished a very successful 6-week block of working with a small intervention group made up of Primary 2/3 pupils.
 I introduced them to Clicker and created some sentence-building resources for them.
 This is really easy to do; I just use the free LearningGrids resources that come with Clicker, find the type of activity I’m looking for, then adapt it to match the lesson content.

 They absolutely loved using it!
 They love that they are able to listen to the different words in the activity themselves rather than having to ask a teacher, and having the speech feedback once they’ve finished a sentence helps them to go back in and self-correct.

-What’s really key here is that now this intervention period has ended, we’ll be sending these children back into the classroom with a tool that can help them continue to succeed and grow with their writing, independently.
-We’ve also got the parents on board and have the children using Clicker at home (which comes with our Unlimited OneSchool Site License).
+What’s really key here is that now this intervention period has ended, we’ll be sending these children back into the classroom with a tool that can help them continue to succeed and up level their writing independently.
+We’ve also got the parents on board and have the children using Clicker at home (which comes with our Site License package).
 This joined-up thinking and consistent approach to literacy support is so important.
 The way that Clicker empowers my students has also had a significant impact on my time management – in this role there are a lot of conflicting demands on your time and you can’t be with every child all the time, so it’s fantastic that Clicker can be!

-One of my favorite things about Clicker is its flexibility.
-It’s easy to turn different supports on or off depending on what each student needs.
+One of my favourite things about Clicker is its flexibility.
+It’s easy to turn different support aids on or off depending on what each student needs.

-One of my favorite things about Clicker is its flexibility.
-It’s easy to turn different supports on or off depending on what each student needs.
-I also really like that we can have the best of both worlds with regards to learning approaches; the children can work independently on their writing with their laptops and headphones, or we can have Clicker up on the Interactive White Board for a collaborative learning experience, with everyone contributing and helping each other to put sentences together.
+One of my favourite things about Clicker is its flexibility.
+It’s easy to turn different support aids on or off depending on what each student needs.
+I also really like that we can have the best of both worlds with regards to learning approaches; the children can work independently on their writing with their laptops and headphones, or we can have Clicker up on the IWB for a collaborative learning experience, with everyone contributing and helping each other to put sentences together.

-Over the coming months, I’m planning to introduce Clicker to my 3rd to 5th grade intervention group, and also start using it more widely across the curriculum, for social subjects, etc. We’ve just invested in some microphones so that we can utilize the recording feature of Clicker, as speaking and listening are major parts of our school’s improvement agenda.
+Over the coming months, I’m planning to introduce Clicker to my 5/7 intervention group, and also start using it more widely across the curriculum, for social subjects etc. We’ve just invested in some microphones so that we can utilise the recording feature of Clicker, as speaking and listening is a major part of our school’s improvement agenda.